theforeman/forklift/docs/troubleshooting.md

 ## Low disk space

-Your OS may be installed with a large root parition and smaller `/home` partition.
+Your OS may be installed with a large root partition and smaller `/home` partition.
 Vagrant will populate `~/.vagrant.d/` with boxes by default; each of which can be over 2GB in size.
 This may cause disk space issues on your `/home` partition.